Devrcb18/python_project/README.md

       3: View the scorecard.
       4: Clear all previous scores.
       5: Exit the game.

-3)Peter: A Simple Voice Assistant 🎙️
+ # Peter: A Simple Voice Assistant 🎙️

-   Features of PETER-
+   ## Features of PETER-

          -Voice Commands: Responds to voice commands to perform tasks.
          -Web Browsing: